 It’s amazing the way trimming a few branches, filling in a couple of holes, or making other relatively minor changes to a property can affect mosquitoes and ticks.
 If you’re tired of being bitten every time you go outside, it might be time to rearrange your yard slightly.

 As we’ve already mentioned, mosquitoes love standing water.
-That water can come from puddles and insufficient drainage, but it could also come from swimming pools that aren’t being cleaned well or often enough.
+Water comes from puddles and insufficient drainage.
+It can also come from swimming pools that aren’t cleaned well.
 Additionally, irrigation systems that have brakes or allow fluid to sit in certain areas can also be problematic.

 A good landscaping team will evaluate all the water on your property to help with Saugus Mosquito control.
 They’ll look through the various elements and fixtures to ensure none of your man-made additions are exasperating the problem and bringing health risks to you and your family.

 Organic Mosquito Control – Organic Tick Control

 In the last few years, homeowners throughout Massachusetts have begun paying more attention to organic mosquito and tick control.
 That’s because non-toxic solutions (like cedar tree oil) are inexpensive and effective, but don’t carry the same risks to your loved ones – particularly children and pets – that stronger poisons would.

-Even if you were to eliminate all the standing water around your property, you might still have problems with mosquitoes and ticks because of surrounding trees, bushes, or creeks.
+If you were to eliminate all the standing water around your property, you might still have problems with mosquitoes and ticks.
+This is because of surrounding trees, bushes, or creeks.
 Or, pests could make their way from neighboring lots.
 That’s why organic mosquito and tick control can be crucial as another line of defense against disease-carrying insects.

 Mosquito control in Massachusetts isn’t just about turning off your sprinklers or spraying poison around your yard once a year.
-If you really want to have an outdoor space you can enjoy safely and comfortably, call the organic mosquito and tick control experts at Stefano’s Landscaping today.
-Just dial 978-352-8834 and a member of our friendly team will be happy to answer all your questions or schedule and at-home consultation.
+If you want to have an outdoor kitchen you can enjoy safely, and comfortably, call the organic mosquito and tick control experts at Stefano’s Landscaping.
+Dial 978-352-8834 and a member of our friendly team will be happy to answer all your questions.